 Shopping around - remember that delegation is our friend at times like this! - will help you save a lot of money.
 As a happy bonus, perhaps you are simultaneously helping those around you to see that our funeral rip-off culture need not be the normal way of doing funerals and advance planning anymore.

 Want to know more about how to improve your death literacy or become better informed as a consumer about end of life rights, choices, options, and realities?
-Please get in touch with me by email or phone - I am a Thanadoula who specialises in education and information for consumers and clients, and I am happy to help you as much as I can.
+Please get in touch with me by email or phone - I am an End of Life Consultant who specialises in education, advance planning, and information for consumers and clients, and I am happy to help you as much as I can.